Europa Universalis IV

-Europa Universalis IV is a 2013 grand strategy video game in the Europa Universalis series, developed by Paradox Development Studio and published by Paradox Interactive as a sequel to Europa Universalis III (2007).
+Europa Universalis IV is a 2013 grand strategy video game in the Europa Universalis series, developed and published by Paradox Interactive as a sequel to Europa Universalis III (2007).
 The game was released on 25 August 2013 for Windows, OS X, and Linux.
 It is a strategy game where players can control a nation leading up to and during the early modern period of history.
-Players navigate their nations with conducting trade, administration, diplomacy, colonization, and warfare.
+Players navigate their nations through trade, administration, diplomacy, colonization, and warfare.
+The game has sold over 4 million copies as of February 2024.

 Gameplay

-The game includes different bookmarked starting dates called "scenarios", with the world state, borders and events reflecting their historical equivalents for each.
+The game includes different bookmarked starting dates called "scenarios", with the world state, borders, and events reflecting their historical equivalents for each.
 The earliest scenarios begin on 11 November 1444, one day after the Christian defeat at Varna, while the latest scenario begins on 21 September 1792, the end of the French monarchy.
-The player can also choose any day within the games time span as a starting date.
+The player can also choose any day within the game's time span as a starting date.
 The game itself is an interactive map of Earth divided into the provinces that compose nations.
-Each of these provinces contribute to their country either positively or negatively, as provinces can both provide resources to a nation and serve as a point of unrest and rebellion.
-At the beginning of the game many provinces are considered "uncolonized" and are meant to represent possible land colonizable by other nations.
-The gameplay requires the player to lead a nation by finding a balance of military, diplomacy, and economy.
-The player does so through their choices as sovereign of their nation, and the spending of resources available to them: prestige, power projection, stability, gold (ducats), manpower, legitimacy for monarchies, republican tradition for republics, devotion for theocracies, horde unity for steppe nomads, meritocracy for celestial empires, and monarch power (administrative, diplomatic, and military).
+Each of these provinces contributes to its country either positively or negatively, as provinces can both provide resources to a nation and serve as a point of unrest and rebellion.
+At the beginning of the game, many provinces are considered "uncolonized" and are meant to represent possible land colonizable by other nations.
+The gameplay requires the player to lead a nation by balancing their military, diplomacy, and economy.
+The player does so through their choices as sovereign of their nation, and by spending their available resources: prestige, power projection, stability, gold (ducats), manpower, legitimacy for monarchies, republican tradition for republics, devotion for theocracies, horde unity for steppe nomads, meritocracy for Celestial Empires, and monarch power (administrative, diplomatic, and military).

-Players can choose to conquer the world by military might, become a colonial superpower, establish trade dominance, etc. as one of over 500 different nations.
+Players can choose to conquer the world by military might, become a colonial superpower, establish trade dominance, etc., as one of over 500 different nations.
 The game is a sandbox environment; there is no strict win condition for players.
 A player's game ends when the player's nation is annexed (removed from the map) or when the in-game date reaches 3 January 1821.
 Diplomacy is a large aspect of the game, as creating alliances (or vassal states and tributaries), improving opinions, and preventing defensive coalitions are vital to a player's survival.
 Espionage can also be employed against enemy states to claim their territory or incite rebellion in their provinces, along with other dubious ends.
 Combat can be waged on both land and sea, during which the game attempts to simulate real-world factors such as morale, discipline, varying unit types with associated strengths and weaknesses, competency of leaders, terrain, and supply lines.
 Trade is also an important part of the game, where the world is divided into many trade nodes, and trade flows through each of the nodes and can be collected by merchants.